Lassen Peak: Geology

-The only Cascade volcano with an elevation above 10000 ft that is not a stratovolcano, Lassen Peak is a rhyodacitic lava dome.
+The only active Cascade volcano with an elevation above 10000 ft that is not a stratovolcano, Lassen Peak is a rhyodacitic lava dome.
 It represents one of the largest lava domes on Earth, with a height of 2000 ft above its surroundings, and an approximate volume of 2.5 km3.
 Unlike more conventional, conical stratovolcanoes like Mount Shasta or Mount Rainier, Lassen Peak is part of a volcanic center that erupts from different vents, which each remain active for a number of years or decades but often do not erupt from the same vent twice, also known as a monogenetic volcanic field.
 2000 years after Lassen's formation, it was surrounded by glaciers which ate away at its spiny protrusions of dacite.
 Due to glacial erosion from the last local glacial advance, which ceased roughly 15,000 years ago, Lassen's lava dome is now covered in broken rock fragments at the base of crags called talus deposits.
 Only its crag formations on its southern flank, near the summit trailhead, have not been significantly altered by glacial erosion.